-3. Test run the image publisher:
+3. Build the package and run the image publisher:

 '''

-roscore

-rosrun detect_pump image_pump.py
+catkin build roscore rosrun detect_pump image_pub.py

 '''

 - You should see the "node started" message - 4.
 Read the image file to publish, using the filename provided on the command line - 1.
-Import the sys and cv2 (OpenCV) modules:
+Import the sys and $\operatorname{cv2}$ (OpenCV) modules: